Important Notes Before Upgrading

 BACKURL_CANCELHTTP parameters used in custom WorkflowGen URLs (for example, when launching a new request and starting the first action within another website) now ONLY support absolute URLs (starting with

 As of version 7.15.0, the SMTP server account and Remote Approval incoming server account passwords are no longer encrypted in the

 Before upgrading an existing WorkflowGen server, you must manually reset the passwords in cleartext for the

 web.config.
 Alternately, you can use the provided

-Microsoft SQL Server 2008 is no longer supported as of WorkflowGen version 7.10.0.
-While SQL Server 2008 will still be compatible with WorkflowGen, support for any performance issues or bugs resulting from using SQL Server 2008 will no longer be provided.
+Microsoft SQL Server 2008/2012 are no longer supported.
+While these versions will still be compatible with WorkflowGen, support for any performance issues or bugs resulting from using SQL Server 2008/2012 will no longer be provided.

-Important: This database compatibility upgrade is mandatory before migrating the WorkflowGen database from MS SQL Server 2005/2008 R2 to 2012 and above.
+This database compatibility upgrade is mandatory before migrating the WorkflowGen database from MS SQL Server 2005/2008 to 2014 and above.

 To do this, launch the

 Update\Databases\MsSQLServer\Update_WFG-V7-0_SQL_Triggers_2012.sqldatabase update script in your SQL Server Management Studio tool.